praveen-reghunath/HelloWorld/Rust/Install.md

 # To Install Rust

-To get the most uptodate information follow the link https://www.rust-lang.org/
+To get the most up to date information follow the link https://www.rust-lang.org/